 As you can see, there is no shortage of incredible things to do in Key West.
 Whether you have one day or one week in this historic town, you are bound to have a great time here!

-Out of all the things I listed above, my personal favorites are visiting the Dry Tortugas, going on a sunset cruise, and eating all the key lime pie.
-BUT I promise you can’t go wrong with any of these options!
+Out of all the things I listed above, my personal favorite activities in Key West are visiting the Dry Tortugas, going on a sunset cruise, and eating all the key lime pie.
+Next up, check out my Ultimate Guide to the Best Key West Sunset Cruises to help choose the perfect one for you.

 Don’t forget to pin this post for future planning!